showteeth/scfetch/README.md

 ##### Download matrix and load to Seurat

-After manually check the extracted metadata, `scfetch` provides `ParsePanglaoDB` to **download count matrix** and **load the count matrix** to Seurat.
+After manually check the extracted metadata, `GEfetch2R` provides `ParsePanglaoDB` to **download count matrix** and **load the count matrix** to Seurat.
 With available cell type annotation, uses can filter datasets without specified cell type with `cell.type`.
 Users can also include/exclude cells expressing specified genes with `include.gene`/`exclude.gene`.

 With the count matrix, `ParsePanglaoDB` will load the matrix to Seurat automatically.
 If multiple datasets available, users can choose to merge the SeuratObject with `merge`.